-Fund Financial Statements - The fund financial statements begin on page 11 and present more detailed information about the Library's most significant funds, not the Library as a whole.
+Fund Financial Statements - The fund financial statements present more detailed information about the Library's most significant funds, not the Library as a whole.
 The fund financial statements present a short-term view, using a modified accrual basis of accounting, and tell us how the taxpayers' resources were spent during the year as well as how much is available for future spending.
 Funds are accounting tools the Library uses to keep track of specific sources of funding and spending for particular purposes.